ihengki17/aws-flink-ml/README.md

     ON so.product_id = sp.product_id;
 ```

-Verify that the data was joined successfully.
+Verify that the data was joined successfully as a new statement using **"+"** on the left side of SQL editor apart from CTAS that has been running.
 ```sql
 SELECT * FROM shoe_orders_enriched_customer_product;
 ```